specklesystems/speckle-docs-OLD/user/autocadcivil.md

 ## Getting Started

-To install this connector and add your Speckle account, follow the instructions in [Speckle Manager](/user/manager).
+To begin, you'll need to install this Connector and add your Speckle account.
+Follow our instructions in [Speckle Manager](/user/manager) if you haven't already.

-Once installed, you can find this connector in the `Add-ins` tab under `Speckle 2`.
-Click the plugin button to call the Speckle Desktop UI for sending and receiving streams.
+Once installed, you can find this connector in the `Add-Ins` tab under `Speckle 2`.
+Clicking this button will open the Speckle connector interface, which shows a list of all the streams you currently have in the model.

 ![](/user/img-acad/setup-plugin.gif)